Published: May 13, 2021 | Last Updated: September 3, 2024

 Conclusion

-In this article, I’ve tried to use basic theories of emotion as a framework for getting to the emotional root of the genres horror and thriller.
+In this article, I’ve tried to use basic theories of emotion as a framework for examining the emotional roots of the horror and thriller genres.

 Horror films work on fear and often use effects such as jump-scares to startle us as the audience.
 Horror films are an explicit art form where gore, dismemberment, and the supernatural go hand in hand.

 Thrillers use uncertainty to create suspense.
 Suspense is best described as fear coupled with anxiety and a bit of hope.
-I.e., the uncertainty leaves us anxious, while murders or threats trigger our sense of fear.
+Uncertainty leaves us anxious, while murders or threats trigger our sense of fear.
 Inherent in uncertainty is also a small glimpse of hope.

 Within both genres, common tropes have been established, which helps establish and solidify each genre and create expectations in the audience.